medialab/xan/docs/cmd/network.md

 Supported input modes:
     `edgelist`:  converts a CSV of edges with a column representing sources and another column targets.
+    `nodelist`:  converts a CSV of nodes with a column representing node keys into an empty graph.
     `bipartite`: converts a CSV with two columns representing the edges between both parts of a bipartite graph.